ashrithyeddula/FatigueChecker/README.md

 # Fatigue Checker

-Fatigue Guard is an ultra-lightweight, AI-driven background service designed to silently monitor your face and trigger native Windows alerts when you exhibit strong symptoms of drowsiness or micro-sleeps.
+Fatigue Checker is an ultra-lightweight, AI-driven background service designed to silently monitor your face and trigger native Windows alerts when you exhibit strong symptoms of drowsiness or micro-sleeps.

 It was built using the UTARLDD dataset and uses MediaPipe alongside a Bidirectional PyTorch LSTM.